 Taxonomy enables the structure to organize information, documents, and libraries in a consistent way.
-It can be considered as a classification system, a "Table of Contents", for an organization's knowledge capital).
+It can be considered as a classification system, a "Table of Contents", for an organization's knowledge capital.
+Knowledge organization involves activities that "classify, map, index, and categorize knowledge for navigation, storage, and retrieval".